SpeechifyInc/string-tracker/README.md

 ### Differences from String prototype

 All the implementations are meant to be run on a StringTracker and will throw a TypeError if they are not.
 This is unlike the String functions which will coerce the caller if it is not a string and is coercible. https://262.ecma-international.org/12.0/#sec-requireobjectcoercible

+### Chunking (New in v1.0)

+The changes are now chunked into groups of 64 to optimize for lookup times on strings with a large number of changes (500+).
+The API remains compatible with pre v1.0 but now includes `initialChunkChanges` as an optional replacement for `initialChanges` in `createStringTracker`.
+Using `initialChanges` is still supported but should be avoided when performance matters since the changes must be split into chunks on creation of the tracker.